winitzki/scall/tutorial/programming_dhall.md

 ```
 The data in the `Branch` constructor is a pair of functions that delay the evaluation of the tree branches until the program calls those functions explicitly.
 Those functions could encapsulate some internal state ("seed") that determines that subtrees will be generated.
-Those functions could also hide a recursion inside the tree data: for example, one of the branches could be a recursive reference to the whole tree:
+Those functions could also hide a recursion inside the tree data; for example, one of the branches could be a recursive reference to the whole tree:
 ```scala
 lazy val example1: InfTree2[Int] = InfTree2.Branch(left = () => example1, right = () => InfTree2.Leaf(123))
 ```